Today we will speak about a man who wanted to govern at all costs the Duchy of Spoleto so much to become duke for 3 times: Thrasimund II!

-In the last few weeks we saw how the centralizing policy of King Liutprand had first imposed to Faroald II to return Classe to the Byzantines and then led to the uprising of his son Trasimund II against his father, considered too condescending towards the king, so much so as to take his place and push him to retire to a convent.
+In the last few weeks we saw how the centralizing policy of King Liutprand had first imposed to Faroald II to return Classe to the Byzantines and then led to the uprising of his son Thrasimund II against his father, considered too condescending towards the king, so much so as to take his place and push him to retire to a convent.

-Trasimund II (720-742), embodying in an excellent way the traditional autonomist instances of the Dukes of Spoleto, was bent by King Liutprand several times and several times he rebelled against him, thanks to the support of the popes, for whom he had taken part in the iconoclastic controversy.
+Thrasimund II (720-742), embodying in an excellent way the traditional autonomist instances of the Dukes of Spoleto, was bent by King Liutprand several times and several times he rebelled against him, thanks to the support of the popes, for whom he had taken part in the iconoclastic controversy.

 The interests that moved the Dukes of Spoleto and Benevento and the Pontiff against the king were the same: independence and power.
-It is unsure whether the three (Trasimund II, Romuald II and Gregory II) had reached a formal agreement, but it is a fact that Liutprand, realizing their intentions, in 727 came into conflict with the papacy, and then, being a Catholic, came to terms with Rome the following year.
+It is unsure whether the three (Thrasimund II, Romuald II and Gregory II) had reached a formal agreement, but it is a fact that Liutprand, realizing their intentions, in 727 came into conflict with the papacy, and then, being a Catholic, came to terms with Rome the following year.
 In 729 he also resumed control over the rebel dukedoms of Spoleto and Benevento.

 The king conquered Amelia, Orte, Bomarzo and Blera, yet pope Gregory refused to release the duke.

-Liutprand’s inevitable reaction would not wait long. it was 741 and Gregory II had been succeeded by Zechariah, a Greek who overturned alliances, and the Roman militia sided with Liutprand against Spoleto.
+Liutprand’s inevitable reaction would not wait long.
+It was 741 and Gregory II had been succeeded by Zechariah, a Greek who overturned alliances, and the Roman militia sided with Liutprand against Spoleto.

 In Terni, the king met Pope Zechariah, to whom he returned the property forfeited a few years earlier and established a twenty-year peace.
 Rome undertook not to ally itself with Spoleto and Benevento, and not to put conditions on the king’s initiatives against the Byzantines and their dominions in Italy.